MARSLab-UMN/TiltedImageSurfaceNormal/README.md

 # Benchmark Evaluation

 Since the time this paper was published, we've been making some progress towards further improving the results.
-Thus, here we provide the updated evaluation results.
+Thus, we provide the updated evaluation results (on Tilt-RGBD dataset) in the following table.

 ![updated evaluation results](../media/evaluation_09_18_20.png?raw=true)